 Somewhere along the way, I picked up Peter Pan and Wendy and discovered the caution offered by J. M. Barrie: "...the moment you doubt whether you can fly, you cease forever to do it."

 Over the last 10 years, I have regained the freedom and lightness that a two wheeled machine can breathe into the soul.
 Moving down a shaded country road, the scent of Amish farm or hidden brook or newly mowed pasture thick in the air, there is an openness that is startling.
 There is no room (or time) for old worries because every second is new and different.
 Each bump and dent on the road must be seen and considered.
 Animals, small and large, may appear suddenly.
 Cars and trucks, with drivers hobbled by cell phone blindness, must be avoided.
 Your feet are working the gears and the rear brake.
 Your hands are working the throttle, clutch and front brake.
-And, all the while, at 65 or 5 mph, your balance is holding up a 500 lb marvel of rubber and steel, oil and paint, pistons and power.
+And, all the while, at 65 mph, your balance is holding up a 500 lb marvel of rubber and steel, oil and paint, pistons and power.

 I rarely have a destination when I ride with my buddy since 6th grade, Jimmy D. It isn't the arrival that we enjoy.
 It's the miles on the windy roads, heads in the wind, freedom in our hearts, as we steer a course "second star to the right and straight on 'til morning."